ocarnathan/OC-CS-332-Lab-Homework/HW2/README.md

 6. The program should support not only each of these options separately but also any combination of these options.
 For example: -S, -s 1024, -f jpg 1, -S -s 1024, -S -f jpg 2, -s 1024 -f jpg 2, -S -s 1024 -f jpg 1, -S -f jpg 2 -s 1024.

+## Compilation instructions:
+    make file is set to compile the program.
+Once the program has been compiled you must enter ./HW2 to run the program.
+By default the program will list all files in the current directory.

+    You must enter a directory or specific commands to modify the output.

+## Testing:
+    Program was tested with all favorable commands and command combinations.

+    Program may error out or exit with a segmentation fault if a command it not valid.